Huntington Bank Pavilion: 2013 expansion

 The Chicago Park District originally sought expansion in 2010, wanting to increase capacity to 14,000 and attract mainstream acts to the venue.
 The city voted against the expansion in 2011.
-In March 2013, the Chicago Plan Commission approved a $3 million plan to grow the venue's capacity from 8,000 to 30,000 seats.
+In March 2013, the Chicago Plan Commission approved a $3 million plan to expand the venue's capacity from 8,000 to 30,000 seats.
 This would mean rotating the stage to feature a lawn seating area, increasing the overall space of the venue from 4.78 to 6.9 acres.
 Additionally, two 300-seat grandstands were added, while the lawn arena can accommodate 22,000.
 There's a 12-foot slope from the front of stage to the rear of lawn, providing the proper elevation change so that the lawn can be used as a park area when not in use by the pavilion.
 The expansion also includes shuttle buses from the neighboring Soldier Field to help concert attendees with parking.
 The main entrance was widened to accommodate the capacity expansion.
 Delay systems for sound were added to the stage and lawn area.
 The original video screens were replaced by two 14' × 27' LED screens and two 11' × 17' LED screens in the lawn area.

 The newly renovated venue was expected to open June 27, 2013.
 However, due to heavy rainfall the opening was postponed.
 Concerts by Dispatch and O.A.R. were relocated to the UIC Pavilion.
-It was opened on June 29, 2013 by Jimmy Buffett and the Coral Reefer Band.
+It was opened on June 29, 2013, by Jimmy Buffett and the Coral Reefer Band.